Atrial Fibrillation Surgery

 hours after the surgery, or a little later.

-The team will carefully monitor your vital signs, such as your heart rate.
-They will
+The team will carefully watch your vital signs, such as your heart rate.
+You'll be

-hook you up to several machines so that you are continuously monitored.
+hooked up to several machines so that you're continuously monitored.

 and you won’t be able to talk.
-Someone will usually remove the tube within 24 hours.
+It will usually be removed within 24 hours when you

-You may do breathing therapy to help remove fluids that collect in your lungs during
+You may do breathing therapy to help remove fluids that can collect in your lungs

-- You will probably need to stay in the hospital around 5 days.
+You'll likely need to stay in the hospital for a few days.
 It might be less than that

 Make sure you have someone to drive you home from the hospital.
-For a while, you will
+For a while, you'll

 also need some help at home.

-- You may tire easily after the surgery, but you will gradually start to recover your
+You may tire easily after the surgery.
+But you will slowly start to regain your strength.

-strength.
-It may be several weeks before you fully recover.
+It may be a few weeks before you fully recover.

 diet, and wound care.